mohab331/Mo-Merch/README.md

 7. **Multiple Addresses:** Users can add and choose from multiple addresses for shipping, providing flexibility and convenience.

 8. **Google maps:** Users can add his location on google maps.

+9.  **Notifications:** This app handles foreground and background notifications when order is placed

-9. **Product Search:** Users can search for specific products within the app, making it easier to find desired items.
+10. **Product Search:** Users can search for specific products within the app, making it easier to find desired items.

-10. **Product Details:** Users can view detailed information about each product, including descriptions, prices, and images.
+11. **Product Details:** Users can view detailed information about each product, including descriptions, prices, and images.

-11. **Pagination:** The app implements pagination to efficiently load and display large lists of products, ensuring a smooth user experience.
+12. **Pagination:** The app implements pagination to efficiently load and display large lists of products, ensuring a smooth user experience.

-12. **Animations:** Various animations are incorporated throughout the app to enhance the visual appeal and provide a delightful user experience.
+13. **Animations:** Various animations are incorporated throughout the app to enhance the visual appeal and provide a delightful user experience.

 ## Screens